Authorised Chaplaincy Assistant

 - The application form should be completed by the applicant in discussion with the incumbent and returned as directed on the form

-- You will be invited to a short one-to-one meeting with the Development Officer for Schools' Mission in the November of your application year
+- You will be invited to a short one-to-one meeting with the Development Officer for Schools' Mission

 - You will be invited to a preliminary meeting in mid-December of that year to explain how the course will work, to meet your course tutor mentor and to answer any questions you may have

 - You will normally start the course in the first week of January [Eg: the 2024 intake will start in May 2024]